 Does CETS 225 apply to US and UK operators?

-The US and UK signed CETS 225 as non-member observer states.
 The Convention creates binding obligations only upon ratification.
-As of May 2026, neither the US nor the UK has formally ratified CETS 225.
+Whether a given state has signed or ratified could not be read at the Council of Europe treaty office on 17 August 2026 and the specific statements previously made here have been withdrawn; check the treaty office list directly.
 However, both signatories indicated an intent to align domestic regulatory development with the Convention's principles.
 US operators should monitor federal and state legislative developments; UK operators should monitor the UK's AI regulatory White Paper implementation track as it evolves.

 References

-1. Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (CETS 225), adopted 17 May 2024, opened for signature 5 September 2024, Vilnius.
+- Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (CETS 225), adopted 17 May 2024, opened for signature 5 September 2024, Vilnius.
+The treaty text, chapter structure, article numbering, and the signature and ratification list could not be read at coe.int from this session on 17 August 2026.
+Every article-level attribution previously made on this page has been withdrawn.
+Take them from coe.int.